espressif/esp-idf/docs/en/contribute/documenting-code.rst

     The recommended way of doing it is adding the document to one of the list that gets included in ``conditional_include_dict`` in :idf_file:`docs/conf_common.py`, e.g. a document which should only be shown for BT capable targets should be added to ``BT_DOCS``. :idf_file:`docs/idf_extensions/exclude_docs.py` will then take care of adding it to ``exclude_patterns`` if the corresponding tag is not set.

-If you need to exclude content inside a list or bullet points then this should be done by using the '':TAG:'' role inside the ''.. list:: '' directive.
+If you need to exclude content inside a list or bullet points, then this should be done by using the '':TAG:'' role inside the ''.. list:: '' directive.

 .. code-block:: none